UCSD System of Care

 We use a structured, collaborative assessment to align services to each students needs, collaborating with teachers, administrators, social workers and parents.
 We meet with the student to understand the student’s own goals.
 From there we determine the most appropriate service level of support (Tier 1, 2 or 3).

 Our services aim to build resiliency and mitigate risky behavior.
-We use evidence-based, wrap-around approaches and incorporate person-centered, trauma-informed, restorative justice, and strengths-based practices into all programs.
+We use wrap around approaches and incorporate person-centered, trauma-informed, restorative practices, and strengths-based coordination into all evidence-based model programs.
 We target:

 - Social-emotional strengths, including: